arangodb/arangodb-php/README.md

-# PHP client for AvocadoDB
+# PHP client for ArangoDB

 This PHP client allows REST-based access to documents on the server.
-The AvocadoDocumentHandler class should be used for these purposes.
+The ArangoDocumentHandler class should be used for these purposes.
 There is an example for REST-based documents access in the file examples/document.php.

-Furthermore, the PHP client also allows to issue more complex queries using the AvocadoStatement class.
+Furthermore, the PHP client also allows to issue more complex queries using the ArangoStatement class.
 There is an example for this kind of statements in the file examples/select.php.

 To use the PHP client, you must include the file autoloader.php from the main directory.